 If you have, are or in the future will experience this, don’t fret.
 According to the Mental Health American Foundation, “Mourning is the natural process you go through to accept a major loss.
 Mourning may include religious traditions honoring the dead or gathering with friends and family to share your loss.
 Mourning is personal and may last months or years.”

-There are a myriad of ways to help you process and recover in the wake of loss, some of which are excellent.
+There are myriad of ways to help you process and recover in the wake of loss, some of which are excellent.
 If you currently find yourself in the middle of the storm, don’t be afraid to reach out to others.
+Others suggest a Taoist funeral.
 Another great resource is this article written by Richard Asa for the Chicago Tribune.

 But, if you’re anything like me, many of the more traditional coping methods seem to fall flat.
 I found comfort in a very different source.
 As an avid reader, I turned to the one tried-and-true method that I knew I could assimilate into my own recovery process: reading.
 Out of the wide, wide world of literature, however, there was one series in particular that leapt out at me.